Xanthopan: Evolution

 The Madagascan subspecies is known as Wallace's sphinx moth and it differs from the African form by having a pink, rather than white, breast and abdomen and a black apical line on the forewing, which is broader than in mainland specimens.
 Molecular clock models using either rate- or fossil-based calibrations imply that the Madagascan subspecies X. morganii praedicta and the African subspecies X. morganii morganii diverged 7.4 ± 2.8 Mya, which overlaps the divergence of A. sesquipedale from its sister, A. sororium, namely 7.5 ± 5.2 Mya.
 Since both these orchids have extremely long spurs, long spurs likely existed before that and were exploited by long-tongued moths similar to Xanthopan morganii praedicta.
 The long geological separation of the subspecies morganii and praedicta matches their morphological differences in the colour of breast and abdomen.
 In 2021 it was suggested that Wallace's sphinx moth was so distinct that it should be considered a sister species rather than a subspecies; Xanthopan praedicta.
+The study based the proposal on "several clear-cut morphological differences", including the proboscides differing by 6.6 cm in average length between the two populations, and "high genetic divergence" of around 7.8% in the DNA barcodes.